arivan-amin/Clean-Architecture-Microservices/README.md

 ### Clean Restful API in all services

-The API follows the modern best practices in Spring Restful services like using **ResponseEntity** and returning **ProblemDetail** for errors.
+The API follows the modern best practices in RESTful services recommendations, like using **ResponseEntity** and returning **ProblemDetail**.

 ### CQRS